barnabuskev/MatlabScripts/README.md

 The above description does not use any branching and assumes the master branch is used.
 To use branching, create a branch in the local repository:

+	git branch nameofbranch

+then change to that branch:

 	git checkout nameofbranch